 - RoomerTravel: Search and book hotel rooms from people who are stuck with a hotel reservation they no longer need.
 It works the other way, too.
 Have a pre-paid room you cannot use?
 Sell your reservation at Roomer.

-I have obsessive compulsive disorder when it comes to saving on hotels — and have even more tips to share on how to score a hotel deal!
+I have an obsessive-compulsive disorder when it comes to saving on hotels — and have even more tips to share on how to score a hotel deal!

 If you need several bedrooms, prefer to have your own cooking facilities, or if you plan to stay for more than a couple nights in a destination, you’ll often get a much better deal by renting an apartment, home or condo from a private owner.
 To avoid surprises, look for accommodations that already have lots of reviews.
 Also, be sure to discuss cancellation policies, house rules, deposits and payment methods upfront with the owner.
 Check your options at these websites: